Memorable shots in the Masters from every club in the bag

 5-IRON

 Nicklaus chose 5-iron for the par-3 16th during his Sunday charge to win the 1986 Masters.
-As the ball was in flight, his son caddying for him said, “Be good.”
-Nicklaus, stooped to pick up his tee and said, “It is.”
-The ball narrowly went in and left him a 4-foot birdie putt.
+As the ball was in flight, his son caddying for him said, ''Be good.''
+Nicklaus, stooped to pick up his tee and said, ''It is.''
+The ball nearly went in and left him a 4-foot birdie putt.

 6-IRON